jeremydosborn/flask-pass0/readme.md

+---

-# Flask-Pass0
+# **Flask-Pass0 (v1.0)**

-A passwordless authentication extension for Flask applications.
+Passwordless authentication for Flask using secure, time-limited magic links.

+Flask-Pass0 provides a simple, clean interface for passwordless login flows while keeping your Flask application lightweight and easy to maintain.
+This is **Version 1.0**, the initial public release.
+Review the security notes below before using in production.

+---

-## Features
+## **Features**

-- Magic link authentication - no passwords to remember or manage
+* Magic link authentication (no passwords required)
-- Database agnostic - works with any database through a simple adapter interface
-- Secure by design - follows security best practices for authentication
-- Easy to integrate - drop-in authentication for Flask applications
-- Mobile-friendly - responsive design works on all devices
-- Extensible - designed to support additional authentication methods in the future
+* Database-agnostic design via pluggable storage adapters
+* Easy integration through a self-contained Flask Blueprint
+* Works out of the box with an in-memory dev store
+* Optional SQLAlchemy adapter for database-backed storage
+* Mobile-friendly templates
+* Extensible design for additional login methods (e.g., passkeys)

+---

-## Installation
+## **Installation**

 ```bash
 pip install flask-pass0
 ```

-For SQLAlchemy database support:
+For SQLAlchemy support:

 ```bash
 pip install flask-pass0[sqlalchemy]
 ```

+---

-## Quickstart
+## **Quickstart**

 ```python
 from flask import Flask, render_template